Postgraduate MSc

 What about after uni?

 Upon completion of this course, students will become advanced neonatal nurse practitioners and will work on a medical rota.
-Some students may also wish to progress onto a PhD or work as a nurse consultant or in a leadership role in clinical practice.
+Some students may also wish to progress to a PhD or work as a nurse consultant or in a leadership role in clinical practice.

 Requirements